Sunstar Group: History

 Sunstar Engineering Americas scientist, Dr. Gregory Carroll, accepts an Innovation Award from the Adhesives and Sealants Council at an ASC conference in Miami, FL for the development of UV cure foams.

 Sunstar was founded in 1932 by Kunio Kaneda, who established the Kaneda Brother's Company as a distributor of bicycle parts in Osaka, Japan.
 In 1933, he started selling rubber glue for puncture repair packed in a small metal tubes.
 Until 1946, the company produced metal tubes and founded Kaneda Light Metal Tube Industries.

 In 1946, the company developed its first toothpaste, in a metal tube.
 Also that year, the company engaged in the production of bicycle parts.
 In 1948, the company started to sell medical toothpaste.

-In 1969, Hiroo Kaneda, Kunio’s eldest son took up his father’s mantle.
-Under Hiroo’s leadership, Sunstar expanded globally over the next 60 years.
+In 1969, Hiroo Kaneda, Kunio's eldest son took up his father's mantle.
+Under Hiroo's leadership, Sunstar expanded globally over the next 60 years.

 In 1988, Sunstar acquired the US dental manufacturer, J.O.
 Butler, Inc. 20 years later, in 2007, Sunstar started the transfer of the headquarters office functions to Switzerland and privatized ownership by management and employee share buyout (delisted from Osaka Securities Exchange).

 Also in 2007, the Sunstar Foundation and International Federation of Dental Hygienists instituted the World Dental Hygienist Awards to recognize dental hygienists who have made significant contributions to dental hygiene science, or to patients, the community and the general public.

-In 1989, the GUM line of products for periodontal care was launched.

 In 2008, the BUTLER SG series for mucosal erosion was launched.